What is IRRRL?

 No limitations on what you can do with the money.

-You continue retain title to the home and pay property taxes and homeowner’s insurance, and HOA dues (if any).
+You retain title to the home and pay property taxes, homeowner’s insurance, and HOA dues (if any).

 Did you find a financial product which can do those things?
 Unless you answered “reverse mortgage”, I’m pretty sure you did not.
 Because there is no product other than a reverse mortgage which can accomplish all of those goals.